Hopping and emergent dynamics of optical localized states in a trapping potential: Introduction

-Several kinds of localized states (LSs) of light have been observed in many propagative experimental configurations including forced nonlinear resonators \cite{temporalcs,herr2014temporal,brasch2016photonic,webb2016experimental} subcritical lasers \cite{marconi2014lasing}, or lasers with external forcing \cite{garbin2015topological,PhysRevLett.115.043902}.
+Several kinds of localized states (LSs) of light have been observed in many propagative experimental configurations including forced nonlinear resonators \cite{temporalcs,herr2014temporal,brasch2016photonic,webb2016experimental,anderson_coexistence_2017,nielsen_coexistence_2019}, subcritical lasers \cite{marconi2014lasing}, or lasers with external forcing \cite{garbin2015topological,PhysRevLett.115.043902}.
 In spite of their differences they share many properties, in particular the existence of a neutral mode associated to their translation.
 Thanks to this feature, any perturbation non-orthogonal to this neutral mode will cause motion of LSs \cite{maggipinto2000} and adequately prepared landscapes can be used to trap localized solutions.
-This has been realized experimentally in many systems, both in the transverse dimension \cite{gutlich2005forcing,bortolozzo2006,positioning06,gutlich2007dynamic} and along propagation \cite{jang2015temporal,jang2016all,javaloyes2016dynamics}.
+This has been realized experimentally in many systems, both in the transverse dimension \cite{gutlich2005forcing,bortolozzo2006,positioning06,gutlich2007dynamic} and along propagation \cite{jang2015temporal,jang2016all,javaloyes2016dynamics,camelin_electrical_2016,obrzud_temporal_2017,wang_addressing_2018}.
 In transverse systems, it has already been noted that the dynamics of a cavity soliton nucleating on and escaping from a trapping position in presence of a drift term can be described as a saddle-node or saddle-loop bifurcations, depending on the depth of the trapping site \cite{PhysRevLett.110.064103,caboche:163901,PhysRevA.80.053814,PhysRevLett.111.233901}.
-In propagative geometries however, most experiments do not offer access to a complete vision of the phenomenon, first due to the difficulty to resolve completely both the fast intra round trip dynamics and the slow evolution over many round trips and second because interactions are in general not considered.
-Here we show, on the basis of experimental data and analytical calculations, that a unifying view of the trapping process of a single structure is that of phase locking of an oscillator, but also that interactions between LSs can drastically alter their transport in a periodic landscape.
+Along the propagation direction, theoretical and numerical studies focussed on the impact of additional forces (inhomogeneities or Raman scattering) on the trapping phenomenon \cite{parra2014effects,hendry_impact_2019}.
+In this propagative geometry context, however, most experiments do not offer access to a complete vision of the phenomenon, first due to the difficulty to resolve completely both the fast intra round trip dynamics and the slow evolution over many round trips and second because interactions are in general not considered in the trapping process.
+Here we show, on the basis of experimental data and analytical calculations, that a unifying view of the trapping process of a single structure is that of phase locking of an oscillator, but also that interactions between LSs can drastically alter their stability in a periodic landscape.

 In propagative geometries, due to the fundamentally periodic nature of optical resonators, each dissipative soliton forming along the direction of propagation (e.g. in Kerr fiber ring cavities or semiconductor lasers with feedback) can be considered as an oscillator whose natural frequency is set by the soliton's round-trip time in the resonator.
 Attempting to tweeze or trap these light bits with a parameter modulation simply consists in trying to lock the phase and frequency of each oscillator to that of an external clock.
 The detuning between the forcing frequency and the nearest multiple of the inverse of the round-trip time breaks the parity symmetry in a very similar way to a drift force in transverse systems.